Grid-Shift/cfd-website/source/blog/2018-02-02-introducing-level-up-fridays.html.md

 ---
-meta_title: Introducing Level Up Fridays
-meta_description: >-
-  Looking for free, bite-sized tutorials to do over your lunch-break?
-Look no further.
 title: Introducing Level Up Fridays
 summary: >-
   Looking for free, bite-sized tutorials to do over your lunch-break?
 Look no